gramener/gramex/gramex/apps/guide/deploy/README.md

 - Run PowerShell or the Command Prompt **as administrator**
 - From your application folder, run `gramex service install --name "App name" --desc "App description"`

+This will start Gramex from the directory where you ran `gramex service install` from.
+The next time the Gramex service starts, it will change to the directory you are in.
+(Change this using `--cwd`)

 Here are additional install options:

     gramex service install
         --name "Application Name"
         --desc "Long description"
-        --dir  "C:/path/to/application/"    # Run Gramex in this directory --user "DOMAIN\USER"                # Optional user to run as --password "user-password"          # Required if user is specified --startup manual|auto|disabled      # Default is manual
+        --cwd  "C:/path/to/application/"    # Run Gramex in this directory --user "DOMAIN\USER"                # Optional user to run as --password "user-password"          # Required if user is specified --startup manual|auto|disabled      # Default is manual